 All businesses are now focusing on User Interaction and User Experience (UI/UX).
-Because the vast majority of the population is using handheld devices like tablets and smartphones which widely vary in terms of their pixel resolution and screen size.
-This is why it is really important to have the front-end design that is responsive enough to adjust itself to any kind of screen without compromising the elegance of the webpage.
+Because the vast majority of the population is using handheld devices like tablets and smartphones, which widely vary in terms of their pixel resolution and screen size, this is why it is really important to have a front-end design that is responsive enough to adjust itself to any kind of screen without compromising the elegance of the webpage.

 So, being skilled at Bootstrap is would add up value to you in the technical career, and companies would look forward to hiring you with a handsome paycheck.
 And, because it is free & open-source, there is a lot of scopes for you to contribute as a developer and make it still better than what it is today.